 Hands on learning benefits students in a variety of ways, making them more enthusiastic and better prepared for future learning.
-These skills are crucial for success throughout their lives.
+These skills are crucial for success throughout their lives, especially in the real world they will be entering (which is drastically different than the world we entered!).
 There’s also the fact that kids love this type of teaching approach because it gives them power and control over what is being taught, meaning they’re far more likely to be excited and engaged.

-You may need to spend a little more time planning and the execution might take a few days or weeks for your students, but hands on learning benefits are worth it because they really make a difference in how much is retained by your students.
+You may need to spend a little more time with your lesson plans at first and the execution might take a few days or weeks for your students, but hands on learning benefits are worth it because they really make a difference in how much is retained by your students.

-There are also hands on learning benefits associated with multi-sensory approaches to teaching that go far beyond this article.
+There are also hands-on education benefits associated with multi-sensory approaches to teaching that go far beyond this article.
 For example, there are specific learning styles where students learn better through the use of music or art therapy.

-As well as multi-sensory approaches to teaching, there’s also research that shows several benefits for teachers who use relaxation techniques (such as yoga) in their classroom.
+As well as multi-sensory approaches to teaching, there’s also research that shows several benefits for teachers who use relaxation techniques (such as yoga) in their classrooms.